holochain/holochain/docs/specs/src/hwp_4_formal.md

 2. Alice builds a session data package that contains the preflight request along with the source chain states and signatures of all consenting parties, and sends it to them.
 3. Each party builds and commits an action that writes the countersigned entry (including the contents of the session data package and the entry data itself) to their source chains.
 At this point, unsigned actions are created for themselves and every other party and full record validation is run against each action, as though they were authoring as that agent.
 4. After everything validates, each agent signs and sends their action to the session completer -- either the enzyme (if one was elected) or the entry's DHT neighborhood.
-5. The session completer reveals all the signed headers as a complete set, sending it back to all parties.
+5. The session completer reveals all the signed actions as a complete set, sending it back to all parties.
 6. Each signer can check for themselves that the set is valid simply by comparing against the session entry and preflight info.
-They do not have to rerun validation; they only need to check signatures, integrity, and completeness of the header set data.
+They do not have to rerun validation; they only need to check signatures, integrity, and completeness of the action set data.
 7. All counterparties now proceed to write the completed action to their source chain and publish its data to the DHT.
 8. The DHT authorities validate and store the action and entry data as normal.